carpentries-incubator/lc-litsearchr/_episodes/06-search-term-selection-with-litsearchr.md

 ---
 title: "Search term selection with litsearchr"
-teaching: 10
+teaching: 40
 exercises: 50
 questions:
-- "What is litsearchr?"
+- "What is the purpose of a naive search?"
-- "What can it do?"
+- "How does litsearchr identify potential keywords?"
+- "How does litsearchr select important keywords?"
 objectives:
-- "Provide context for litsearchr within the synthesis workflow"
-- "Explain what litsearchr can do"
-- "Explain how the litsearchr can help with systematic reviews"
+- "Explain the characteristics of a good naive search and practice identifying components."
-- "Discuss the limits and pitfalls of litsearchr and other automated approaches to systematic reviews"
+- "Work through the process of importing and deduplicating bibliographic data."
+- "Explain how to extract potential terms using different methods."
+- "Explain the method litsearchr uses to identify important terms and work through this process."
 keypoints:
-- litsearchr helps identify search terms and write Boolean searches for systematic reviews
+- litsearchr helps identify important search terms related to the topic of a systematic review.
 ---

 ## What is a naive search and how is it used?